hcsum/drawer/readme.md

 ### Done

+- toClear list
+- use label to distinguish to keep and to be removed items
 - main page All items button
 - add an item
 - single item page: use popup modal for input fields (tap on a section to trigger the modal)